Dobiasd/articles/switching_from_imperative_to_functional_programming_with_games_in_Elm.md

 # Switching from imperative to functional programming with games in Elm

-**Remark: The code and some of the concepts in this article are incompatible with Elm versions > 0.16.**
+**Remark: The code and some of the concepts in this article are incompatible with Elm versions > 0.16.
+Thus the links to the code point to the old version, that is compatible with Elm 0.16.
+You can find the updated version of the game (for Elm 0.17) [here](https://github.com/Dobiasd/Breakout)**

 Imperative programming was my thing since I was a school boy.
 I wrote some small games and [demoscene](http://en.wikipedia.org/wiki/Demoscene)